tankist/ansible-role-php-xdebug/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+This role was created in 2014 by [Maxime Thoonsen](https://twitter.com/MaximeThoonsen).